vabalcar/WebsiteUsersEditor/README.md

 ```
 backups users from the `usersLists/sample-group.txt` file by the `Settings.json` configuration file.

-Backup-WebsiteUsers.ps1 backups to the newly created zip file in **backupDir** for each given user following:
+Backup-WebsiteUsers.ps1 backups in **backupDir** for each given user following:
-- the user's home directory
+- the user's home directory to a zip file
 - the user's database as a SQL script

 ### Remove users